Amanda Cromwell: Sports diplomacy

 Cromwell has also been an active participant in the Sports Diplomacy Sports Envoy program for the U.S. Department of State.
 In this function, she has traveled to Argentina, Bolivia, Costa Rica, Germany, and Morocco, where she worked with Lauren Gregg, Jay Miller, Tracy Noonan, and Briana Scurry to conduct basketball clinics and events that have reached in excess of 2650 youth and women from underserved areas.
 In so doing, Cromwell helped contribute to Sports Diplomacy's mission to empower girls and women through sport while promoting youth empowerment.

+Personal life

+Cromwell is married to Megan Fish, reporter and producer for Angel City FC.
+The pair first met when Fish joined the UCF Knights as a freshman in 2011 while Cromwell was head coach.
+They married in December 2021 in a small ceremony in Hawaii.